Growth of hexagonal BN crystals by traveling-solvent floating zone: Results

 \section{Results}

-In Fig. \ref{fig2} we show optical images of samples grown under different conditions side-by-side with corresponding microCT data.
-Images of other exemplar samples are shown in Fig. S1.
+In Fig. \ref{fig2} we show optical images of samples (\textbf{1}, \textbf{2} and \textbf{3}) grown under different conditions side-by-side with corresponding microCT data.
+Optical images and corresponding microCT data of other exemplar samples are shown in Fig. S1 and Fig. S2, respectively.
 The range in morphology and outward appearance of the samples is readily apparent.
-Different regions of individual samples also varied, such as in the sample shown in Fig \ref{fig2}b, where the surface morphology shows a clear crossover between the upper and lower regions.
+Different regions of individual samples also varied, such as in the sample shown in Fig \ref{fig2}c, where the surface morphology shows a clear crossover between the upper and lower regions.
 However, most of the samples show at least some colorless/transparent regions on their outer surface, and all show such regions internally (see optical images shown in Fig. \ref{fig4}, \ref{fig5} and \ref{fig6}).
 MicroCT provides an efficient first-pass characterization of these samples, yielding a three-dimensional view of the sample volume that provides insight into the nature and morphology of the crystallized material.
 The microCT images of the three samples shown in Fig. \ref{fig2} represent a slice through the center of the samples along the growth direction.
 In Fig. \ref{fig3} we show cross-sectional slices in the direction orthogonal to the growth direction, with each slice taken at the corresponding black arrow in Fig. \ref{fig2}.
 Distinct regions of high and low absorption were present in all samples.